Skip to main content

 5. Helps Control Blood Sugar Levels

 Despite their natural sweetness, apples have a low glycemic index.
 The fiber in apples slows down sugar absorption, which helps in controlling blood sugar spikes.
 This makes apples a smart fruit choice for people with diabetes (in moderation).
+Read about Guava blog for control blood sugar level.

 6. Boosts Immunity